napile/napile.compiler.core/ReadMe.md

     * [napile.classpath.draft](https://github.com/napile-lang/napile.classpath.draft) - draft classlib in napile
     * [napile.jvm](https://github.com/napile-lang/napile.jvm) - only for running, and bytecode improvements
     * [napile.asm](https://github.com/napile-lang/napile.asm) - only for bytecode improvements

+# Help & Development

+I am working on napile itself.
+I have free time.
+But my expirence in some futures is small(ex: VM on C++).

+If you wana help me, email me.